After Hurricane Ian passed through, there was a major power outage across Cuba, causing severe damage and flooding on the island.

 Hurricane Ian has caused extensive damage, flooding and massive power outages on its path through western Cuba.

-This Tuesday afternoon, Cuban officials made the announcement The power outage left the entire island without power.
+This Tuesday afternoon, Cuban officials made the announcement There is a blackoutdependence The entire island lost power.

 “The National Electricity System has an exceptional condition, 0 power generation (Without electricity service in the country), this critical situation is related to the critical weather conditions that have affected the infrastructure of the national electricity system,” the Cuban Electricity Association said in a statement.